pedroeroel/EMPREGO-SENAI/README.md

 :construction: In development :construction:

 **Description:**
-This project consists of a web app that promotes and helps in the search for job vacancies.
+This project consists of a web app that promotes and helps in the search for jobs.

 ## Index
 * [Features](#features)